Tehnari/oidcfed_lib_php_rp/README.md

 3) Known issues...

  - Unpacking Metadata Statements (MS) is rewrited at this moment.
+ - Token saved session should be checked better (!).
  - Scope, claims and time parameters should be checked after unpacking of the MS is done.